richardstartin/richardstartin.github.io/_posts/2022-03-12-range-predicates.md

 </div>

 Suppose the transactions are actually sorted by time, the `timestamp` conditions should be predictable but aren't evaluated first.
-This means the unpredictable `price` and `quantity` transactions are evaluated for every transaction.
+This means the unpredictable `price` and `quantity` conditions are evaluated for every transaction.
 Reordering the conditions halves the runtime!

 <div class="table-holder" markdown="block">